tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Visual-inspection.rst

    dragging in the middle.

--  The cadence slider updates the postage stamp image at the position of the vertical red bar in the lightcurve.
+-  The cadence slider updates the postage stamp image at the position of the vertical red bar in the light curve.

--  Clicking on a position in the lightcurve automatically seeks to that Cadence Number.
+-  Clicking on a position in the light curve automatically seeks to that Cadence Number.

 -  The left and right arrows can be clicked to increment the cadence